SourenP/hisho/README.md

 - **Code**: [src/hisho_stack.h](src/hisho_stack.h)
 - **Test**: [src/hisho_stack_test.c](src/hisho_stack_test.c)
 - **Description**:
-    ```
+  -  A rudimentary storage allocator that uses a LIFO queue (stack) to manage memory.
-    /**
+  - Free calls must be made in opposite order to the alloc calls.
-    * A rudimentary storage allocator that uses a LIFO queue (stack) to manage
+  - Memory is fixed in size and stored in a static variable (data segment of virtual address space of program).
-    * memory.
+  - Written with the help of "K&R: The C Programming Language.
+2nd Edition: Chapter 5.4".
-    * Free calls must be made in opposite order to the alloc calls.
+  - Pros:
-    * Memory is fixed in size and stored in a static variable (data segment of
+    - Very simple
-    * virtual address space of program).
+    - Data stored sequentially
-    *
+  - Cons:
-    * Written with the help of "K&R: The C Programming Language.
-2nd Edition:
+    - Fixed size
-    * Chapter 5.4".
+    - Can only free last allocation
-    */
+    - Wastes unused memory space
-    ```
+    - Todo: add more later
 - **Usage**:
     ```c
     // alloc